Adam Forshaw: Plymouth Argyle

 On 19 January 2024, Forshaw joined Championship club Plymouth Argyle on a free transfer having had his contract with Norwich City terminated.
 He made his first appearance for The Pilgrims in a 3–1 win at Home Park over Cardiff City on 20 January 2024.

 Blackburn Rovers

 On 11 January 2025, Forshaw joined Championship side Blackburn Rovers on a short-term deal until the end of the season, having terminated his contract with Plymouth.

 On 15 February 2025, Forshaw scored his first goal for Blackburn, and his first goal in nine years, against former club Plymouth Argyle in a 2–0 win.
-Forshaw went viral after celebrating in front of his former manager Miron Muslic, however he later claimed he was aiming the celebration at his family in the stand.

-On 19 May 2025, the club announced the player would be leaving in June when his contract expired.
+On 19 May 2025, the club announced that the Forshaw would depart in June upon the expiry of his contract, having made 17 appearances in all competitions.
 On 19 June 2025, Forshaw re-joined Blackburn Rovers on a one-year contract.

+Forshaw scored his second goal for the club and his first for the 2025–26 season in a 1–1 draw with Stoke City.
+Forshaw was later voted player of the month for March.
+On 30 April, Forshaw signed a one-year contract extension until the end of the 2026–27 season.